dgerabagi/aiascent-dev/prompt.md

 *   **Page Title:** Your Secret Weapon: The AI is a Feedback Loop for Learning
 *   **Image Prompt:** A student is shown working on a coding problem.
 A compiler error message appears.
 An arrow shows the student feeding this error message to an AI assistant, which then provides a corrected code snippet and an explanation.
 The student has a "lightbulb" moment of understanding.
 *   **TL;DR:** Don't fear errors—they are your most powerful learning tool.
 The V2V method teaches you to use AI as a partner that turns your mistakes into immediate, practical lessons.
 *   **Content:** The V2V pathway redefines how you learn technical skills.
-The AI is your personal tutor.
+The AI is your personal 24/7 tutor.
 Its most important function is to create a feedback loop that accelerates your learning.
 You don't need to be an expert to start.
 When the AI generates code that produces an error, that error message *is* a form of expert feedback.
 Your job is to take that feedback and give it back to the AI.
 By doing this, you enter a powerful learning loop where you guide the AI to the right answer and, in the process, learn exactly why the initial code was wrong.
+This is the fastest way to bridge the gap between academic knowledge and real-world skill.

 #### **Page 2: Data Curation is the Apex Skill**
 *   **Page Title:** The Skill That Gets You Hired: Data Curation
 *   **Image Prompt:** An image of a job description for a "Next-Gen Software Engineer."
 The "Required Skills" section is highlighted, showing "Data Curation," "Context Engineering," and "Critical Analysis of AI Output" listed above "Python/JavaScript."
 *   **TL;DR:** The job market is changing.
 Employers are looking for people who can direct AI, and the most important skill for that is the ability to curate high-quality data.
 *   **Content:** The V2V curriculum is designed to teach you the skills employers are actually looking for in the AI era.
-While coding is still important, the new apex skill is Data Curation.
+While coding is still important, the new apex skill is **Data Curation**, also known as **Context Engineering**.
 Why?
 Because an AI is only as good as the data you give it.
 Your ability to find, organize, and structure the right information for a task is what will make you a highly effective—and highly hirable—developer.
-This course focuses on making you an expert curator, the person who builds the "source of truth" that enables powerful AI performance.
+This course focuses on making you an expert curator, the person who builds the "source of truth" that enables powerful AI performance and demonstrates a level of strategic thinking that will make your portfolio stand out.

 #### **Page 3: The "Star Trek" Motivation**
 *   **Page Title:** The Big Picture: Building a Better Future
 *   **Image Prompt:** A diverse group of young, brilliant engineers collaborating in a bright, solarpunk-style innovation hub.
 They are working on holographic interfaces, designing solutions for clean energy, sustainable cities, and space exploration.
 The atmosphere is optimistic and forward-looking.
 *   **TL;DR:** The skills you are learning aren't just for a job; they are the tools that will empower you and your generation to solve major world problems.
 *   **Content:** The V2V pathway is about more than just coding.
 It's about empowering you to build a better future.
 The ultimate vision is to accelerate human progress so we can tackle the big challenges—from climate change to space exploration.
 By mastering these skills, you become part of a new generation of "Citizen Architects" who have the power to turn ambitious ideas into reality.
-This isn't just about your career; it's about what you can create for the world.
+This isn't just about building a career; it's about building a portfolio of impactful work that contributes to the world.

+#### **Page 4: The AI as a Cognitive Mentor**
+*   **Page Title:** Your Unfair Advantage: The AI as a Cognitive Mentor
+*   **Image Prompt:** A student is shown climbing a steep mountain labeled "Skill Acquisition."
+A holographic mentor figure is beside them, creating glowing handholds and footholds (scaffolding) just where the student needs them, making the difficult climb possible.
+*   **TL;DR:** The V2V curriculum uses the Cognitive Apprenticeship model, where the AI acts as an expert mentor who can show you exactly how a professional thinks and solves problems.
+*   **Content:** The V2V curriculum is built on a powerful learning secret: Cognitive Apprenticeship.
+When you learn from an expert, the hardest part is understanding *how* they think.
+Their best skills are often invisible.
+This is where the AI comes in.
+It acts as your expert mentor, and its biggest advantage is that it can make its thought process visible.
+By asking it to explain its code, or by analyzing why it made a certain choice, you get a direct look into an expert's mind.
+This process, where the AI models expert behavior and coaches you through your mistakes, is the fastest way to go from graduate to a sought-after professional.

 ---